-Key issues raised at the interviews or submissions lodged are listed in appendix 2 of this document.
+Key issues raised at the interviews or submissions lodged are listed in Appendix 2 of this document.

-The project also received 4 online submissions, and these are listed in appendix 2.
+The project also received 4 online submissions, also listed in Appendix 2.

 A summary of combined feedback on current features and future improvements are listed in the graphic on the next page.